kristinaleilani/kristinaleilani.github.io/_pages/about.md

 ## Get in touch

-Whether you're looking for a research collaborator a dive buddy, feel free to send me an email and/or follow me on social media.
+Whether you're looking for a research collaborator or a dive buddy, feel free to send me an email and/or follow me on social media.

 <a href="https://jekyllthemes.io/theme/personal-website-jekyll-theme" class="button button--large">Get This Theme</a>